 Turns out, no.

 As the academic world is turning to digital means to sustain itself, there is also a steady rise in open access journals — these are journals that don’t require subscriptions in order for people to access research.
-While this makes academics a more democratic space this also means that anyone can publish academic research and claim the work legitimately.
+While this makes academia a more democratic space, it also means that anyone can publish academic research and claim the work legitimately.